 In the end, I remember just deciding to leave the kids to their fates and turn off the game.

 6. Ecco the Dolphin

 Probably one of my favourite retro games, Ecco the Dolphin takes some serious patience and dedication to complete as the controls are very unforgiving.
 It takes tricky manoeuvring in order to defeat some of the game’s enemies.
 Making sure Ecco doesn’t bump into the many dangers that litter the ocean floor can be tedious at times, but persistence is the key here.

-The game also has one of the toughest boss battles in history as players finally meet the games end boss, the Vortex Queen.
-Successfully defeating her meant using everything you learnt throughout your playthrough.
+The game also has one of the toughest boss battles in history as players finally meet the game’s end boss, the Vortex Queen.
+Successfully defeating her meant using everything you learned throughout your playthrough.

 Many gamers who grew up in the NES era still have nightmares about the Silver Surfer game.
 It’s a game you either love or hate depending on your level of patience and ability to bottle your frustration deep inside yourself.